wevm/viem/site/docs/clients/transports/custom.md

+---
+head:
+  - - meta
+    - property: og:title
+      content: Custom Transport
+  - - meta
+    - name: description
+      content: A function to create a Custom Transport for a Client.
+  - - meta
+    - property: og:description
+      content: A function to create a Custom Transport for a Client.

+---

 # Custom Transport

 The `custom` Transport accepts an [EIP-1193 Ethereum Provider](https://eips.ethereum.org/EIPS/eip-1193) (with at least a `request` attribute) as a parameter.
 This transport is useful for integrating with injected wallets, wallets that provide an EIP-1193 provider (eg. WalletConnect or Coinbase SDK), or even providing your own custom [EIP-1193 `request` function](https://eips.ethereum.org/EIPS/eip-1193#request-1).